Superv0n/docs-tap/tap-gui/plugins/scc-tap-gui.md

 ![Screen Shot 2022-03-04 at 2 29 32 PM](https://user-images.githubusercontent.com/94395371/156849831-6ab69788-2269-4087-a9e7-b65853e898e7.png)

-This is how the Out-Of-The-Box Supply Chain with Test and Scan is represented in the SCC plugin through Tanzu Application Platform GUI.
+This is how the Out-Of-The-Box Supply Chain with Test and Scan is represented in the SCC plug-in through Tanzu Application Platform GUI.
 See [Out of the Box Supply Chain with Testing and Scanning](../../scc/ootb-supply-chain-testing-scanning.md) for more information about the Supply Chain.

 There are two sections within this view: